Install Cisco ISE-PIC

 At the login prompt, enter setup and press Enter.

 The console displays a set of parameters.
-You must enter the parameter values as described in the table that follows.
+You must enter the parameter values for each prompt in the table.

 Note